UnderratedDev/MathLibrary/README.md

 # MathLibrary

 This is a Math Library i am creating for fun in c++.
-I just love c++ and do not get enough time to use it so i have decided to make a Math Library, and eventually will hope to use it to train a deep learning neural network.
+I just love c++ and do not get enough time to use it so i have decided to start this project, and eventually will hope to use it to train a deep learning neural network.

 # Running!
     Use the following command, and make sure you have g++ installed